Basic Installation

 openmpi for building and running parallel SmartRedis examples

-doxygen for building the documention
+doxygen for building the documentation

 cmake for building SmartSim and SmartRedis from source